Shirakawa-Go: Winter Illumination

 I sure got excited about the illumination event but soon faced the ugly truth – the tickets for the event were long sold out.
-You actually do not need a ticket for the entrance to the town but you have to arrange a transportation for which the tickets are being sold in advance (it is about an hour drive from Takayama and there is no rail link).
-People were coming down from every part of Japan only for this event and the tickets launched by the tour companies in October were purchased within minutes.
+You actually do not need a ticket for the entrance to the town but you have to arrange a tour bus unless you have a car.
+Shirakawa-go is about an hour drive from Takayama and there is no rail link between the two towns.
+I read that people would travel from every part of Japan only for this event and the tickets launched by the tour companies in October were purchased within minutes, if not seconds.
 So I would not be able to join any of those tours.
-I would not rent a car and even if I did, the parking spots would be filled well in advance.
-I as a last resort got in touch with all the taxi companies in Takayama just to find out that they were all fully booked.
+I would also not rent a car and even if I did, the parking spots would be filled well in advance.
+I as a last resort got in touch with all the taxi companies in Takayama just to find out that they were also all fully booked.
 Well actually one of the companies offered me a ride but I would have to wait extra four hours in Shirakawa Go after the event and it would cost me USD 250 one way!
-I accepted the fact that I would be in Takayama, so close to Shirakawa-go during the happening of these rare illumination events but not be able to see it.
-I decided to still go to Takayama as I read good things about Takayama itself and I could still visit Shirakawa Go during the day (via public transportation which would not be available for the evening return ride).
-If you are traveling from Kyoto, the fastest way to get to Takayama is through Nagoya, which is a quick 35 minutes shinkansen ride from Kyoto.
-Once in Takayama, you switch to local rail-line for another two hours trip to Takayama.
-As a side note, if you are intending to travel to Japan, you will love Hyperdia – an amazing website where you can find out about all the train schedules in Japan with multiple search options (such as with or without shinkansen, flight/bus options etc.).
+I accepted the fact that I would be in Takayama, so close to Shirakawa-go during this rare illumination event but not be able to see it.
+I decided to still travel to Takayama since I read good things about the town and its traditional feel.

 Takayama trip was planned for my second weekend in Japan.
 I left Kyoto at around 6 am on a Saturday morning and I was in Takayama a little after 10 am.
 My hosts at the amazing Hidanamori Pension organized a pick up for me and gave me a ride to the center of the town.
 After wondering around the town for a short while, I went to the bus station to find out whether there were any tickets for at least the day trip to Skirakawa-go.
-There was a long line at the bus stop not raising my hopes high even for the day trip.
+There was a long line at the bus stop (Nohi Bus) not raising my hopes high even for the day trip.
 When it was my turn, I just – for the sake of asking – asked if there was any place in the bus for the illumination tour of the very same night.
-They were initially surprised to hear my question and had me confirm whether I was really asking for the same night.
+They were initially surprised to hear my question and had me confirm whether I was actually asking for the very same night.
 They then asked me how many were in my party and I said “just me”- I suppose those two were the magic words.
 After that, there was a lot of Japanese speaking, phone calls, short staff meetings, checking schedules until the lady dealing with my request came back and announced that they had one room for me in the illumination bus and she repeatedly mentioned how lucky I was.

 Once the ticket issue was settled, I had another six hours in Takayama before getting on the illumination bus so I wondered around the town (very nice little town with good range of quality restaurants and nice design shops).
-Takayama is also very famous for its old town filled with old Japanese homes from the Edo period but that part felt a little touristy for me so I spent more time in the other (slightly more modern but atmospheric) part of the town.
+Takayama is also very famous for its old town filled with old Japanese homes from the Edo period but that part felt a little touristy for me.
+So I spent more time in the other (slightly more modern but atmospheric) part of the town.

 By the time I started climbing the hill, everywhere was already so full.
 There was no way I could walk up to the end of the hill and still be back on time to catch my bus back to Takayama.
 So I went as far as I could – passing through a storm of people.
 It was so crowded that I even had hard time taking my camera out of my bag.
 It was impossible to set up a tripod but even more impossible to get to the side of the road where I could actually see the town but not a myriad of people.
-I then knew and accepted that I was not going to be able to take any good photos so I just maximized my ISO and tried to fill in any empty spot I saw to at least record few shots (I put up a good fight out there diving into the group of people).
-All my shots were hand-held, so very blurry with couple of exceptions that still have a lot of noise (the ones you see in this post) due to the ISO level I had to get up to.
+I then knew and accepted that I was not going to be able to take any good photos so I just maximized my ISO and tried to fill in any empty spot I saw to at least record few shots.
+All my shots were hand-held, so very blurry with couple of exceptions, which still turned out with a lot of noise (the ones you see in this post) due to the ISO level I had to get up to.